Disco Inferno (wrestler)

 Glenn Gilbertti (born November 12, 1967) is an American professional wrestler, best known for his appearances with World Championship Wrestling (WCW) as Disco Inferno (briefly changed to Disqo) from 1995 to 2001.

 During his six-year tenure with WCW, Gilbertti became a one-time Cruiserweight Champion, a two-time Television Champion and a one-time Tag Team Champion with Alex Wright.
-He is considered one of the more novel mid-card WCW wrestlers of the late 1990s.

 After WCW, he worked for Total Nonstop Action Wrestling and World Wrestling All-Stars.

 Professional wrestling career

 Early career (1991–1995)

 Gilbertti started wrestling in 1991 wrestling his first match on November 20, 1991.
 He wrestled on the Georgia independent circuit, where he was best known for his time with Great Championship Wrestling (GCW) where he won several titles.
 He also had a short stint with the United States Wrestling Association (USWA) in 1993.

 World Championship Wrestling (1995–2001)

 Mid-card (1995–1996)

 Gilbertti made his name in World Championship Wrestling (WCW) as Disco Inferno, named after The Trammps' song and inspired by John Travolta's character Tony Manero in Saturday Night Fever.
 Gilbertti credits Raven for the birth of the "Disco Inferno" character.
 He annoyed the audience with his disco dancer character, which included dancing on the way to the ring and during his matches, the punchline being that fans would chant "Disco sucks!".
+He would come out and dance to his entrance music called "Disco Fever", written by Jimmy Hart.